jbferet/prospect/paper/paper.md

 Refl$V1 <- Tran$V1 <- NULL
 ```

-## PROSPECT inversion using the full spectral range available
+## PROSPECT inversion using the full spectral information

 The spectral domains covered by `SpecPROSPECT` and the leaf optical properties are expected to match
 when performing inversion on the full spectral domain covered by the data.